Olívio Dutra: Early political career (1961-1989)

 Dutra graduated in Grammar school and became an employee of Banrisul, Rio Grande do Sul's then state owned bank, on 1961.
 In that position, he became familiarized with the Porto Alegre Bank Workers Union.
 He was elected president of the organization in 1975.
 On 1979 he organized a major strike of the government employees.
 For that reason, he was arrested by the political police of the military dictatorship and lost his term as the union's president.

 During the redemocratization of Brazilian politics, Dutra participated of the foundation of the Workers' Party section in his state, of which he was the president from 1980 to 1986.
-On the 1982 gubernatorial elections, the first in over twenty years, he was released as the Workers' Party candidate.
-He received unexpressive voting, coming in last place with more than 50,000 votes.
+On the 1982 gubernatorial elections, the first in over twenty years, he ran as the Workers' Party candidate.
+He received unexpressive voting, coming in last place with a little over 50,000 votes.
 In 1986, Dutra was elected Constitutional Congressman with over 55,000 votes.
-During the time in which he lived in Brasília, Dutra shared an apartment with Luiz Inácio Lula da Silva, also a Congressman and the future President of Brazil.
-Since then, they are close friends.
+While living in Brasília, Dutra shared an apartment with Luiz Inácio Lula da Silva, also a Congressman and the future President of Brazil.
+They have been close friends ever since.

 Mayor of Porto Alegre (1989–1993)

 Dutra was elected mayor of Porto Alegre in 1988 with 34% of the vote.
 According to pre-election polls, Congressman Antônio Britto from the Brazilian Democratic Movement Party had been the favorite candidate.
-He ended third, behind fellow Congressman Carlos Araújo of the Democratic Labour Party.
+He finished third, behind fellow Congressman Carlos Araújo of the Democratic Labour Party.
 Araújo belonged to the same party as the city's then-incumbent mayor, Alceu Collares.
 At that time Brazilian electoral law did not allow the dispute of a second round if any of the candidates failed to achieve more than half of the valid votes.

 Dutra's term was the first of four consecutive terms of the Workers' Party in the city.
 During the next 16 years Porto Alegre became the figurehead for the party throughout Brazil: it experimented innovatively and successfully.

 Dutra's administration was criticized for its intervention on the public transportation system, what generated bad relations between the City Hall and the bus concessionaire companies, forcing the government to pay them an indemnification.